danieru0/watch-together/README.md

 # Watch together

 > Watch videos together with your friends!
-> Create a room, set the video, play and enjoy!
+> Create a room, invite someone, set the video, play and enjoy!

 ***Technologies***